nopper/twittomatic/helpers/multiway-mergesort/README.md

 Please note that we have specified 16 threads assigning 500 files each.
 For the sake of clarity 500 * 16 gives 8000 which should be less than the hard limit you have specified in the `limits.conf` file.

+Take in consideration that this will take a lot for the final phase since only one thread is in charge of reducing all the files.
+We measured a maximum of 2MB/s write performance in output.

+You may consider rewriting the code to create total ordered and disjoint partitions in parallel in order to avoid the final bottleneck.

+Another option is to just leave the code as is and avoid the final round.
+The caveat here is to specify the right parameters so at the end we will get sorted N sorted runs, where N = number of processors.
+Additionally you will print out in a stats file the date-range information for every sorted run.
+At this point you can partition the data range and run N sub-range extractor.

+Or you can simply use hadoop and a TotalOrderPartitioner.